 Azure DevOps Services | TFS 2018 | TFS 2017

 If you're familiar with the principles behind views, you can jump to the docs page to quickly start using them.

-Views enable you to share subsets of the NuGet and npm package-versions in your feed with consumers.
+Views enable you to share subsets of the NuGet, npm, and Maven package-versions in your feed with consumers.
 A common use for views is to share package-versions that have been tested, validated, or deployed but hold back packages still under development and packages that didn't meet a quality bar.